 The law school seeks to enroll between two and five students per year in the Leiden Law Program.
 Selection decisions are made by a committee that includes the Leiden Program Director.
 Students who wish to apply should submit a letter.
 This letter should explain their interest in the Leiden Law Program, provide a detailed and specific statement of their educational objectives, and include a listing of the classes they wish to take.
-A current resume, law school transcript and contact informatiomn for a faculty member willing to provide a recommendation will also be required.
+A current resume, law school transcript and one faculty letter of recommendation will also be required.
 Interviews may be conducted at the committee’s discretion.
 Application materials should be submitted to Nicky Fornarotto, program administrator.

 Rutgers students are eligible for classes held in the spring semester.
 The Leiden semester is broken up into two terms; the first term usually runs from early February through the end of March and the second term runs from April through early June.
 Students are required to take classes in both terms.
 The number of class meeting hours varies from course to course.
 Reading loads vary from 400 to 1,200 pages.
 Depending on the student’s course selection, the term can end at any time from the beginning of May to the end of June.